|Russell McWhortor Cunningham|

 April 11, 1865 – During the Civil War, skirmishes were fought at Saint Charles, Ark.; and near Beulah, Pikeville, Mocksville, Shallow Ford, and Smithfield, N.C.
 A two-day Federal reconnaissance from Winchester, Va. to Timber Ridge, West Virginia began.

-April 11, 1878 – Prominent Monroe County, Ala. attorney Francis W. Hare was born at Oak Bowery in Chambers County, Ala.
+April 11, 1878 – Prominent Monroe County, Ala. attorney Francis William Hare was born at Oak Bowery in Chambers County, Ala.
 In 1898, he was manager of Auburn’s football and baseball teams, later represented Monroe County in the State House of Representatives.
 He passed away on April 18, 1952 and is buried in the Methodist Cemetery in Monroeville, Ala.

 April 11, 1890 – Joseph Merrick, also known as the “Elephant Man,” passed away at the age of 27 in the London Hospital, Whitechapel, London, England.